Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 What Happens If Your Driving Licence Expires?

-Your photocard licence and your legal entitlement to drive are two separate things.
+Important distinction — your photocard licence and your legal entitlement to drive are two separate things.
 The photocard is the physical document; your entitlement is held on DVLA’s database.
 When your photocard expires, your documented evidence expires — but your entitlement does not automatically disappear on the same date.
 This is why Section 88 provisions can apply even after the card itself has expired.

 How Soon Before Expiry Can I Renew My Driving Licence In The UK?